Cluster Synchronization via Graph Laplacian Eigenvectors: The Spectral description of Synchronized Clusters

+As usual the above clustered behavior is defined as the domination of the structural sub-basis.
+However, it is important to note the impact of the choice of initial condition.
+All initial conditions satisfying \ref{prop:transient} will eventually be dominated by the assortative structural eigenmodes, but choices in which the structural modes have small initial condition will result in all nonzero modes being small by the time the structural modes dominate.
+In the phase dynamics this is reflected as clustered dynamics where the clusters are very close in phase to one another.

+Since AEPs can occur at multiple scales, this can also describe transitions through multiple clustering regimes.
+Consider a graph $G$ with a sequence of possible almost equitable partitions $\pi_1, \pi_2, \dots, \pi_k$ such that $\pi_1 \prec \pi_2 \prec \dots \prec \pi_k$, meaning each partition is a refinement of the next (i.e., each cell in $\pi_i$ is fully contained in a cell in $\pi_{i+1}$).
+We say this sequence defines a $k$-layer hierarchical AEP clustering of $G$.\\

-Further, since AEPs can occur at multiple scales, this can also describe transitions through multiple clustering regimes.
-In a graph with assortative hierarchical clustering, the structural eigenvectors of coarser AEPs generically have lower eigenvalue than the finer ones.
-If assortative enough, these structural eigenvectors occupy the lower frequency modes.
-While synchronizing this would lead to higher frequency, non structural, modes dying initially to reveal the more slowly decaying structural modes, whose overlap would manifest as a finely clustered behavior.
-Then the lower frequency structural modes dominate in time as well.
-The duration of these separate clustering regimes is proportional to the gap in the eigenspectrum between the sequential modes.
-The following result naturally follows from the previous.
+In a graph with assortative hierarchical clustering, i.e. each $\pi_i$ is assortative as defined in section \ref{sec:Evecbais}, then the structural eigenvectors of coarser AEPs generically have lower eigenvalue than the finer ones.\cite{krzakala_spectral_2013, schaub_hierarchical_2023} If assortative enough, these structural eigenvectors occupy the lower frequency modes (see an example of such a network in figure \ref{fig:big_net_sync} A).
+While approaching full synchronization this would lead to higher frequency, non structural, modes dying initially to reveal the more slowly decaying structural modes, whose overlap would manifest as a finely clustered behavior (see lemma \ref{lem:refinement} in appendix \ref{apdx:transient}).
+Then in time the lower frequency structural modes dominate the higher frequency structural modes as well.
+Assuming similar starting values, the duration of these separate clustering regimes is proportional to the gap in the eigenspectrum between sequential modes.
+The following result naturally follows from the previous, with the full proof in appendix \ref{apdx:transient} and example in figure \ref{fig:big_net_sync}.

-\begin{prop} Let $G$ be a graph with assortative $k-$layer hierarchical AEP clustering; that is, nested AEPs occupying the $p\geq k$ smallest eigenvalues of the graph Laplacian spectrum in ascending order of coarseness.
-Assume there are no repeated eigenvalues.
+\begin{prop} Let $G$ be a graph with $k$-layer hierarchical AEP clustering defined by a sequence of nested partitions $\pi_1 \prec \pi_2 \prec \dots \prec \pi_k$.
+Assume assortativity such that for some choice of indices $0=p_0<p_1<\cdots<p_k<n$, for each $0<i\leq k$ the eigenvalues $\lambda_{p_{i-1}+1}<\dotsc < \lambda_{p_i}$ correspond to structural eigenvectors of $\pi_i$.
+Assume all eigenvalues are simple (non-repeated).
 Consider a Kuramoto model on $G$ with uniform natural frequencies.
-Then up to the choice of initial condition, in the linearized solution the system will exhibit multiple regimes of transient cluster synchronization. \end{prop}
+Then up to the choice of initial condition, in the linearized regime the system will pass through a sequence of transient cluster synchronization states corresponding to each level of the AEP hierarchy, before ultimately converging to global synchrony. \end{prop}